Table of contents

 For example, a furniture manufacturer could set up their task board with separate Kanban swimlanes for every different product line they make.
 Allowing to understand the waiting periods for the whole operation as well as for each specific product line.
 As you can see in the board below, such separation is also great for storing information on each product line.
 You will be able to find all the current and past designs of a specific line in one place.

 Similarly, you can use Kanban swimlanes to separate different projects.
 And for the more client-oriented services, each swimlane can represent a certain client.
 Such division becomes very useful when the team wants to track and understand the effort required by each of their clients and allocate resources accordingly.

-In the Kanban board below, you can see the team has used Kanban swimlanes to represent clients and added product tags to tasks to also track what type of product they are making for each client.
+In this Kanban board, you can see the team has used Kanban swimlanes to represent clients and added product tags to tasks to also track what type of product they are making for each client.
 Thus being able to create a double tracking system in this online Kanban board with swimlanes.

 If you have several teams or departments working from a single task board, things might get quite confusing.
 To eliminate the mess, you can use Kanban swimlanes to separate their tasks and create more clarity in each team’s operations.

 By dividing the board by teams you will be able to include teams from several locations and ease their collaboration while still keeping tasks separate and manageable for each team.
 As a manager, you will also be able to track and compare each team’s progress more easily.

 On the other hand, if your company is more department-based, you may prefer to see different departments represented by Kanban swimlanes.

 For example, an engineering company could have design, manufacturing, and sales tasks represented by different Kanban swimlanes on one board.
 This way creating an easier way to collaborate and track progress.
 By seeing the design progress, manufacturing could plan out their tasks and by seeing what is produced, sales could relay live information to clients.